TimoSci/brier/README.md

 * As you gain confidence, make your predictions more precise.
 Start with single digits after the comma and then move on to double digits.

+* Only make small changes to your code.
+Change one specific aspect (ideally, one line of code).
+Then predict the test outcome.
+Then test.
+Rinse and repeat Don't try to make several unrealted changes and then try to estimate a prediction.
+This will make it harder to reason about your estimate.
 ---

 ## References